jonathanhogg/flitter/README.md

 are greater than 1, so multiply the resulting RGB vector to construct high brightness colors, e.g., `hsv(hue;0.9;1) * 100`.
 You'll need these bright colors when setting the `color` of point `!light` sources in `!canvas3d`.

+## Multi-processing

+I love Python, but the global interpreter lock basically makes any kind of serious multi-threading impossible. **flitter** supports a limited form of multi-processing instead.
+Adding the `--multiprocess` flag on the command line will cause a separate renderer child process to be executed for each window, laser and DMX bus.
+The main process handles evaluating the script to produce an output tree.
+This tree is then fed to each renderer and all renderers are waited on before moving on to the next evaluation.
+This works well if the script and the renderers are expensive to run, but the tree is small.
+As the tree grows large, the cost of pickling and un-pickling it across the process boundaries becomes a bottleneck, so your mileage may vary.